TarkanV/macroMyKBD-AHK/README.md

 ## Installation & Setup

-A quick Video-Tutorial is also available: https://youtu.be/k5ltJ_6T3qI (by @KGT1).

-1. Install NodeJS **v10**: Download it [here](https://nodejs.org/dist/v10.17.0/node-v10.17.0-x64.msi).
+1. Install NodeJS **v10**: Download it [here](https://nodejs.org/en/download/).
 Afterwards just install it, the installer should be self explanatory.
 2. Install macroMyKBD: Download the newest release from the [Release Page](http://github.com/lal12/macromykbd/releases) and unzip it whereever you like.
 For the next step open the folder containing the unzipped files.
 3. Download [Zadig](https://zadig.akeo.ie/) and execute it.
-    - a.
+    a.
 Plugin the keyboard you wish to configure, if it isn't already configured.
-    - b.
+    b.
 Click on Options->List All Devices
-    - c.
+    c.
 Choose your keyboard from the dropdown menu.
 If you are not sure which one is the right one, try to unplug it an see which one disappears.
-    - d.
-Use the small arrows, to change the driver to be installed, you have to use `WinUSB`.
+    d.
+Use the small arrows, to change the driver to be installed, you have to use ``WinUSB`.
-    - e.
+    e.
 Click on install driver.
-    - f.
+    f.
 The first field next to `USB ID` is the vendor ID, the second one the product ID.
 You will need them when configuring, so write them down or just keep Zadig open.
 4. Now you should start to configure your actions: See section [action.yml](#action.yml) for more info on that.
 5. Check if the `action.yml` works fine, by executing the `start.bat`, if no errors occur the config file is fine.
 Now you can test if it works as intended.
 6. Usually you want macroMyKBD to start when the system starts.
 There are several ways to do this, and there are plenty tutorials for this online.
 The easiest way is to create a shortcut to `start.bat` in the autostart folder.

-## actions.yml
+## action.yml

-The actions.yml is the file containing the configuration, it is written in a format called YAML.
+The action.yml is the file containing the configuration, it is written in a format called YAML.
 How YAML exactly works can be read in many online tutorials, an example file is included.

-If macroMyKBD is running, while editing `actions.yml`, it needs to be restarted.
+If macroMyKBD is running, while editing `action.yml`, it needs to be restarted.

 The action.yml containes one or multiple devices, each device has a name, a vendor id (`vendor`) and a product id (`prod`).
 You can define multiple macros (actions), a macro contains a command (`cmd`) just a string you also could execute on a command prompt.